chris-sooseok/React-complete-guide/chapters.md

 # Chapter 22: React router advanced

-- useNavigation
+useNavigation

     - gives you information about the current navigation state
-    - state value can be idle, loading, or submitting, etc.
+    - state value can be idle, loading, or submitting, etc useRouterError

-- useRouterError
-    - holds an error thrown from Router
+    - holds an error thrown from Router useLoaderData
-- useLoaderData

     - React router can take loader function which promises to load data before page is rendered
-    - useLoaderData loads that data and allows access to it through component
+    - useLoaderData loads that data and allows access to it through component useRouterLoaderData
-- useRouterLoaderData

     - requires Route ID to access specific data
     - allows you to access loader data from parent route
-    - used when that loaded data is shared with other route
+    - used when that loaded data is shared with other route Suspense

-- Suspense
-    - while loader fetches data, Suspense renders a waiting status component
+    - while loader fetches data, Suspense renders a waiting status component Await

-- Await
-    - Await waits for loader to fetch data, then, when it arrives it feeds to-be-displayed component the data
+    - Await waits for loader to fetch data, then, when it arrives it feeds to-be-displayed component the data useSubmit
-- useSubmit

     - follow Action Resolution Rule which follows up the hierarchy of actions through Route
-    - Then, uses the action that is the closest.
+    - Then, uses the action that is the closest. useActionData
-- useActionData

     - hook that returns data from the most recently exected action function
     - especially designed for handling form submission results
     - can handle any type of action function, not only form submission
     - since any route can have only one action, there is no ambiguity of which action it is tied to

-- useFetcher vs regular form
+useFetcher vs regular form

     - use regular form when
         - Action belongs to the current route
         - It's the primary action of the page